odilson-dev/odilson-dev/README.md

 ----------------------------
 # 💫 About Me:
-My name is Italis Odilson Woodly, an enthusiastic self-taught full-stack web developer hailing from Haiti.
-My true passion in the realm of software development lies in envisioning creative ideas and bringing them to life through beautifully designed interfaces.
-I place great emphasis on ensuring top-notch user experiences, robust architectural designs, and impeccable code quality in everything I create.
+My name is Italis Odilson Woodly, an enthusiastic self-taught developer hailing from Haiti.
+I aspire to become a World class Software Developer.
+I am learning Web development from TheOdinProject since august 2023.
 As a self-taught developer, my heart belongs to technologies like React and Ruby on Rails, which I've grown to love.
+I love talking about Programming and other stuffs that cover the Tech area, so don't hesitate to contact me and start a conversation with me, you're always welcome.

 *   🌍  I'm based in Les Cayes, Haiti
 *   ✉️  You can contact me at [italisodilsonwoodly@gmail.com](mailto:italisodilsonwoodly@gmail.com)